TrenchBoot/TrenchBoot.github.io/docs/meeting-minutes/TrenchBoot-AEM-January24-2023.md

 - boot into Xen
 - search for SRT table and look for SL module
-- take measurement of Xen at the end of reinitialization by calling DRTM (right before jump to Dom0) so that the measurement will be stable
+- take measurement of Xen at the end of boot and by delaying the dynamic launch until after we're done making boot-time modifications to Xen's .text/etc. so that the measurement will be stable.
+This doesn't cope with livepatching yet, but livepatching support can be omitted in v1 implementation.
 - Currently it is not possible to take a meaningful measurement of Dom0 after coming back from S3.
 It is still valid to measure Dom0 on initial boot to ensure that the correct dom0 kernel is used to start the system.
-For Dom0 do external inspection of LKRG (future), for now Dom0 is not that relevant to be measured according to Daniel and Andrew
+Also dom0 measurement will be largely meaningless, so it can be excluded from v1 implementation